tjpalmer/blockly-mario/README.md

 HTML Infinite Mario with Blockly scripting.

-While only the minified scripts and core media are used, I find it convenient to symlink (my modified) mariohtml5 to mario and blockly to blockly as subdirs.
+While only the minified scripts and core media are used, this is designed to be easy to run with sibling project dirs for "blockly" and (my modified version of) "mariohtml5".
-That gets this up and running with easy sync.